KevinMarquette/kevinmarquette.github.io/_posts/2017-05-05-PowerShell-TypeExtension-DSL-part-4.md

         }
     }

 The RFC is about more than just allowing us to create that DSL.
-But to also add better support into the AST and open up access to other features that DSC has access to that are internal to PowerShell.
+The main goal was to add better support into the AST and open up access to other features.
+Features that DSC has access to that are internal to PowerShell.

-I say that because as I was looking at the example, I felt like it would be a good example to work through.
+I say that because as I was looking at the example, I felt like it would be a good example for us to work through.

 # What I need to figure out